 ||For projects taking place between

-Applications for Grants to Community are made on-line via SmartyGrants and will be available for completion in accordance with the dates each Round opens and closes as noted above.
+Applications for Grants to Community are made on-line via SmartyGrants and will be available for completion in accordance with the dates shown above.

-A SmartyGrants Help Guide for Applicants is accessible online at: SmartyGrants - Help Guide for Applicants and the SmartyGrants Frequently Asked Questions may also be of assistance SmartyGrants - Applicant FAQ's.
+A SmartyGrants - Help Guide for Applicants is available, and the SmartyGrants - Applicant FAQ's may also be of assistance.
 Applicants may telephone SmartyGrants - Monday to Friday between 9am and 5pm AEST on (03) 9320 6888 or via email to firstname.lastname@example.org.

 Applicants may also contact Council - Monday to Friday between 8am and 5pm on 1300 697 372 (1300 MY SDRC) or via email to email@example.com.

 Funding acquittals are to be completed online via SmartyGrants.
-The link to the acquittal form will be emailed to each successful applicant and is also available below.
+The SmartyGrants Acquittal Form link will also be emailed to each successful applicant.
 Applicants will need to login to their SmartyGrants account to view their acquittal form.

-- Requests for a Letter of Support from Council, to accompany a grant funding application external to Council, needs to be made by completing the form below and returning it to Council.
+Requests for a Letter of Support from Council (DOCX 1MB) to accompany a grant funding application external to Council need to be made by completing the form and returning it to Council.
 Please allow five (5) working days for completion.

 Council no longer provides Sponsorship.
-Any financial assistance from Council needs to be requested through a Grants to Community grant application - when a round is open.
+Any financial assistance from Council needs to be requested through a Community Grant application.